 It was then that a floored Kaluu revealed with a mouth full of foam that the energy in Shuma’s lesser realm made the demons that attack Earth, Mephisto and Satannish, look like “mice in a great temple”.
 Strange continued the journey alone to face Shuma-Gorath but found himself in the dimension of the chaos lord Arioch.
 This long-haired demon armed with a sword and chain armor revealed itself as being as powerful as it wished to be, and not even finite.
 Strange could not hope to stand up against that power, and so he defeated the chaos lord by merging his body with it and losing much of his identity in the process.
 After the fusion with the chaos lord he made his way to Shuma-Gorath’s Chaos Dimension.

 Shuma-Gorath welcomed Strange/Arioch and revealed to him that he was ruler of hundreds of dimensions.
 Strange used his magic to match the chaos demon in size and a grueling battle began.
-Shuma-Gorath struck Strange with its tentacles causing him to start to turn into the chaos lord itself.
-Shuma revealed to Strange that should he defeat him he will eventually succumb to the evil energy and turn into Shuma-Gorath, and with that it created a replica of the planet Earth.
-He then proceeded to surround the replica in a ring of fire which harmed the real Earth and caused everyone on the planet to writhe in agony.
+Shuma-Gorath struck Strange with its tentacles, revealing to him that he was in the process of turning into a lord of chaos himself.
+Shuma told Strange that should he defeat him he will eventually succumb to the evil energy and turn into Shuma-Gorath, and with that he created a replica of the planet Earth and proceeded to surround the replica in a ring of fire which harmed the real Earth.

 Shuma-Gorath, sure of its victory, declared “You cannot be the preserver and the destroyer in one aspect, Strange!
 You cannot be Vishnu and Shiva with the same sweep of the hand!
 There is simply no way you can win!”
 Doctor Strange decided that he would choose the path of Shiva the destroyer and hurled Shuma’s own magically generated image at it.
 It appeared that at long last Shuma-Gorath was annihilated.
 In order to prevent himself from one day becoming a new Shuma-Gorath, Strange pierced himself with one of Shuma-Gorath's tentacles and killed his ego, just as he did to the Ancient One.